 CERN is considering an 60 GeV 3-pass machine for LHeC - an electron-hadron collider at LHC.
-At CASE we are working on 300 GeV ERL for future electron-positions collider.
+At CASE we are working on future electron-positions colliders with energy and particles recycling...

 60 GeV ERL for LHeC (left) and 2x300 ERLs for future election-position collider (right)